oracle/terraform-provider-oci/README.md

 You should always plan, then apply a configuration -
 ```
-# from the compute/instance directory
+# From the compute/instance directory

+# Initialize the plugin for this template directory
+$ terraform init

+# Run the plan command to see what will happen.
 $ terraform plan

-# Make sure the plan looks right.
+# If the plan looks right, apply it.
 $ terraform apply

+# If you are done with this infrastructure, take it down
+$ terraform destroy
 ```

 ## OCI resource and datasource details
 https://github.com/oracle/terraform-provider-oci/tree/master/docs